 Essex antiques and specialty shops also feature incredible works of art – from block prints by Folly Cove Designers to handmade jewelry by Essex artisans to 20th century paintings and sculptures.
 You can also find affordable, authentic antique maps and engravings that are over 100 years old.

 A mecca for lovers of American folk art, the rooms at Cogswell’s Grant overflow with folk art portraits, painted furniture, redware, hooked rugs, weathervanes and decoys in an 18th century farmhouse.
 Another historic site, Essex Historical Society and Shipbuilding Museum is a working shipyard that pays tribute to our town’s heritage of building more two-masted wooden fishing schooners than any other place in the world.
 On occasion, the whole town gathers to watch and celebrate a traditional Essex side launch of a new vessel.
 Take the self-guided Historic Essex Walking Tour to learn more about Essex’s fascinating history.

-Arts and cultural events are held throughout the year: don’t miss the Greenbelt’s annual Art in the Barn, Kite Day at Cogswell’s Grant, a Car Show, Essex ClamFest and Cape Ann Plein Air.
+Arts and cultural events are held throughout the year: In 2021, we hope to resume the Greenbelt’s annual Art in the Barn, Kite Day at Cogswell’s Grant, a Car Show, Essex ClamFest and Cape Ann Plein Air.
 Sunday Jazz Brunch, Blues, Indie, Reggae and other music genres pop up at Essex restaurants.
 Check our Events Calendar to see what’s coming up!